madacol/blog/DynamoDB.md

 - Tables can be partitioned using **partition keys**, I think you cannot query *fast* across different partitions.
 I think an analogy to **partition keys** would be like having a table across multiple databases in [[SQL]] Databases
 - Tables also have **sort keys**, this determines how records are ordered, and you can only query contiguous records, I think you cannot filter nor change the order (maybe only reverse the default order)
 - So basically **partition keys** and **sort keys** determines how the table can be queried.
 This limitations is the tradeoff that makes [[DynamoDB]] fast.
-- There are some improvements with the connection management, I think it allows a lot more concurrent connections, but I don't know the details.
+- There are some advantages with the connection management, I think it allows a lot more concurrent connections, but I don't know the details.

 ## Use cases